scottlepich/slow-cart/README.md

 - Quantity updates are debouced
 - Update cart when asynchronous change happens on server
 - When there is a discrepancy
-  - update cart
+  - Update cart
-  - update inventory
+  - Update inventory
-  - alert user
+  - Alert user

 ## Requirements ##